guohaorui/inet/showcases/measurement/flow/doc/index.rst

 .. **TODO** kliensek kozott az appok kozotti traffic; switchek kozott minden -> amit szeretnenk merni

 Let's see how we set up these flows.
-The UDP apps in the clients and servers are the :ned:`UdpApp` type, i.e. the modular UDP app.
-This module has an optional ``outbound`` submodule that we can specify in the .INI file to be a :ned:`FlowMeasurementStarter` in the clients:
+The UDP apps in the clients and servers are the :ned:`UdpSourceApp` and :ned:`UdpSinkApp` type, which are versions of the modular :ned:`UdpApp` suitable only to work as a packet source or sink, respectively.
+These modules have optional ``measurementStarter`` and ``measurementRecorder`` submodules that we can enable in the .INI file.
+We enable the measurement starter (by setting its type to :ned:`FlowMeasurementStarter`) in the clients:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: *.client1.app[*].outbound.typename = "FlowMeasurementStarter"
+   :start-at: *.client*.app[*].measurementStarter.typename = "FlowMeasurementStarter"
-   :end-at: *.client1.app[*].outbound.typename = "FlowMeasurementStarter"
+   :end-at: *.client*.app[*].measurementStarter.typename = "FlowMeasurementStarter"
    :language: ini

 Here is the :ned:`FlowMeasurementStarter` in the UDP app: